LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/01-variables-and-datatypes/README.md

 int monthsInAYear;
 ```

-### 6. Printing Variables
+### 6. Printing variables

-*Expand the following code snippet by outputting each variable's value to the terminal.
-Also print a label before each value.*
+Expand the following code snippet by outputting each variable's value to the terminal.
+Also print a label before each value.

 ```cpp
 int secondsInAMinute = 60;